-We calculate Adjusted EBITDA as net loss adjusted to exclude: other (income), net; provision for income taxes; depreciation and amortization expense; stock-based compensation expense; transaction costs; certain litigation expenses, consisting of legal settlements and related fees for specific proceedings that arise outside of the ordinary course of our business; the ground lease expense related to build-to-suit lease obligations under ASC 840, and incremental costs associated with COVID-19.
+We calculate Adjusted EBITDA as net income (loss) adjusted to exclude: other (income) expense, net; provision for income taxes; depreciation and amortization expense; stock-based compensation expense; transaction costs; certain litigation expenses, consisting of legal settlements and related fees for specific proceedings that arise outside of the ordinary course of our business; and specific non-recurring costs associated with COVID-19.
 Adjusted EBITDA Margin is calculated by dividing Adjusted EBITDA by total revenue.